-While the CDBG program does not require match, through program management by Broward County, the City of Weston will continue to develop initiatives for Broward County to carry out on the City's behalf.
-The City did not have any public land available for affordable housing this program year.
+While the CDBG program does not require match, through program management by Broward County, the City of Coconut Creek continued to develop initiatives with Broward County.
+These initiatives included the continued participation in Broward County's HOME Consortium.
+The County allocated \$105,087 in HOME funds for affordable housing.